jameskyvo/TacoParser/README.md

 ## Overview

-Here's what this program does:
+Here's what this program accomplishes:

 1. It takes a list of Taco Bell Locations imported from a CSV file
 2. It parses them into a custom TacoBell class consisting of Name, Latitude, and Longitude